Where Would You Have Your Last Meal In San Francisco? A Local's Perspective

 Alice Kawahatsu, Food Tour Guide

 Every now and then, I get this bad craving for Tonkatsu Donburi (pork cutlet and egg and onion over rice).
 My secret place to have it is at Super Mira.
-Remember that mom and pop grocery store I was mentioning earlier?
-Not many people know that there is a small kitchen in the back.
+Not many people know that there is a small kitchen in the back of this mom and pop grocery store.
 If you ring the bell, Mr. Suzuki or Mr. Miura will come out and you can order it fresh.
-He also makes a wonderful fried chicken (only on Saturdays).
+They also make a wonderful fried chicken (only on Saturdays).
 For dessert, I would have the Yasukochi Sweet Stop Guava Chiffon Cake and Benkyodo’s Age monju.
 It’s like a round doughnut with smooth red sweet bean.
 I would finish it off with a nice hot cup of Genmaicha tea at Kissako.

 Michael Mina, Chef